ThallingerLab/LDA2/README.txt

 In the toInstall directory of the source code folder, the LipidDataAnalyzer.jar will be created.
 The application can be started by executing the LipidDataAnylzer.bat.

-For starting LDA out of Eclipse, right-click on the LDA project and select "Properties".
+For working with LDA out of Eclipse, you have to select Java 8 as the default JDK.
+Then, for starting the LDA out of Eclicpse, right-click on the LDA project and select "Properties".
 In the appearing pop-up, click in the left menu tree on "Java Build Path", select the tab "Libaries", and click on "Add JARs...".
 Navigate to the "natives" directory in your project and open the corresponding directory (linux64, mac or windows64), and all jar files in this directory to your